 This project has the potential to adversely affect historic properties within the NRHP Districts and therefore will require continued consultation with SHPO and other consulting parties, including Indian tribes, to develop and evaluate alternatives or modifications to the undertaking that could avoid, minimize, or mitigate adverse effects on historic structures in accordance with 36 CFR Part 800.6 - Resolution of Adverse Effect.
 A coordination letter was sent to the MO SHPO on 25 May 2021.
 A response was received 11 June 2021 assigning the SHPO log number of 076-SL-21 to the project.
-The SHPO will be invited to comment during the public review period.
-In the unlikely event that earthmoving activities associated with the proposed repairs did impact potentially significant archeological/historic remains, all construction activities and earthmoving actions in the immediate vicinity of the remains would be held in abeyance until the potential significance of the remains could be determined.
+A second letter was sent on 8 March 2022, verifying the previously disturbed landform at the proposed detention basin location, Woodson Road Park, and requesting concurrence of no effect on historic properties for this alternative.
+The SHPO responded on 4 April 2022 with a determination of No Historic Properties Affected.
+In the unlikely event that earthmoving activities associated with the proposed project did impact potentially significant archeological/historic properties, all construction activities and earthmoving actions in the immediate vicinity would be held in abeyance until the potential significance of the discovery could be determined.
 The precise nature of such investigations would be developed by the USACE Saint Louis District in concert with the professional staff of the Missouri State Historic Preservation Office.